Why do I wake up at the same time every night?

 Throughout the night, our sleep cycles between rapid-eye movement (REM) sleep and non-REM sleep.
-Each stage of sleep has a different threshold for how easily it is to be woken up.
-One likely explanation for waking up at the same time each night is that you go to sleep at the same time and then, at the same time each night, you reach a lighter stage of sleep and wake up.
+Each stage of sleep has a different threshold for how easy it is to be woken up.
+One likely explanation for waking up at the same time each night is that you go to sleep at the same time and then, at the same time each night, you reach a light stage of sleep and wake up.

 We’re also more likely to remember waking up if it’s closer to the time we normally get up for the day.